Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 ### TC-9.1: Start Game
 ___
 **System:** *Shootem Doods*
 **Subsystem:** Continue
 **Created by:**
 **Executed by:**
-**Short Description:** Tests that pressing the spacebar on the keyboard or the 'A' button on the Xinput device to select the yes option uses a continu.
+**Short Description:** Tests that pressing the spacebar on the keyboard or the 'A' button on the XInput device to select the yes option uses a continue.
 ___

 **Pre-conditions**